-This set of Biology Multiple Choice Questions & Answers (MCQs) focuses on “Microbes in Industrial Products-1”.
+This set of Class 12 Biology Chapter 10 Multiple Choice Questions & Answers (MCQs) focuses on “Microbes in Industrial Products-1”.

 1. Which of the following processes is not involved in the industrial utilisation of microbes?